robbert-vdh/yabridge/README.md

       to add that one.

 4. Finally, you'll need to run `yabridgectl sync` to finish setting up yabridge for all of your plugins.

-   1. For VST2 plugins this will create Linux VST2 plugin `.so` files that your DAW will be able to load alongside the Windows VST2 plugins.
-You can either open your DAW's plugin location settings and add the same VST2 plugin directories you also added to yabridgectl there, or you can symlink those directories to `~/.vst` like so:

-      ```shell
-      ln -s "$HOME/.wine/drive_c/Program Files/Steinberg" ~/.vst/yabridge-steinberg
-      ```

-      _If you're already using the master branch version of yabridge 4.0, then the plugins will be set up in `~/.vst/yabridge` by default instead.
-As long as your DAW searches for VST2 plugins in `~/.vst` you don't need to do anything else._

-   2. VST3 plugins are always set up in `~/.vst3/yabridge` as per the VST3
+After doing so, your VST2 plugins will be set up in `~/.vst/yabridge`, and your VST3 plugins are set up in `~/.vst3/yabridge`.
-      specification.
-Just make sure your DAW searches for VST3 plugins in `~/.vst3` and it will pick up those plugins automatically without any additional setup.
-Don't add the Windows VST3 plugin directories to your DAW's plugin search paths, as that can cause some DAWs like REAPER that blacklist plugins based on the plugin file's name rather than the full path to ignore all yabridge VST3 plugins.

-5. _Don't forget to rerun `yabridgectl sync` whenever you update yabridge._
+   Make sure your DAW searches both `~/.vst` and `~/.vst3` for plugins and you'll be good to go.

 ### Bitbridge